stfc/PSyclone/doc/developers.rst

 identification of transformed versions of any given kernel within the output directory.

-If the "unique" kernel-renaming scheme is in use, PSyclone simply appends an integer to the original kernel name, checks whether such a kernel is present in the output directory and if not, creates it.
+If the "multiple" kernel-renaming scheme is in use, PSyclone simply appends an integer to the original kernel name, checks whether such a kernel is present in the output directory and if not, creates it.
 If a kernel with the generated name is present then the integer is